 It’s time to gear up for back to school.
-Add one or more of these science activities to your apples preschool theme.
+Add one or more of these apple science activities for preschoolers to your autumn lessons.
 The kids will love it!

 I know most early years teachers (classroom and homeschool alike) like to start a new school year with a fun apple theme.
 Apples and back to school go hand in hand.
 So, I’ve rounded up more than 20 science activities that you can add to your lessons this year.

 From cooking to sensory bins and science experiments to explorations, you’re sure to find something fun and new to use with your preschool and kindergarten kiddos!

 Each one of these apple science experiments is designed to engage your preschoolers.
 As summer winds down and autumn is just around the corner, you’ll have plenty of time to try more than one of these science activities and experiments.

 You can explore magnets with your preschoolers when you create this magnetic apples sensory bin.
 All you need is pipe cleaners, sensory bin filler, and a magnet wand.

 Explore chemical reactions when you set up an erupting apple science experiment.
 Kids will be amazed with what happens to baking soda and vinegar when they meet!